Aiyedire: Administration

+Aiyedire South Local Council Development Area (LCDA)

+Aiyedire South Local Council Development Area (LCDA) was created out of Aiyedire for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the council is Sunday Owoade Atidade.

 Districts

 Aiyedire Local Government Area is divided into four districts namely Ile Ogbo, Kuta, Oke Osun (Alabata), and Olupona.
 For efficient administration purposes, Aiyedire South, a Local Council Development Area (LCDA) was created out of Aiyedire and headed by Hon.
 Olufemi Idowu.

 Geography

 This Local Government Area is located in the western axis of Osun state.
 It is bounded by Ejigbo, Ola Oluwa, Irewole, Ayedaade and Iwo Local Government Areas.
 It has an area of 262 km^{2} and a population of 75,846 at the 2006 national census.
 It features two distinct seasons, the dry and rainy seasons.
 The average temperature of Aiyedire is put at 28.5 °C while the humidity of the area is estimated at 60 percent.
 Wind speed across Aiyedire is put at 10 km/h.

 Education

 All the towns in the local government have their own community grammar school.
 And the local government has one functioning institution and which one is under construction;